FedSKD: Aggregation-free Model-heterogeneous Federated Learning via Multi-dimensional Similarity Knowledge Distillation for Medical Image Classification: Experiments and Results

 Table \ref{tab:tb2} and Table \ref{tab:tb3} present a comprehensive evaluation of our proposed FedSKD against state-of-the-art baselines in both model-homogeneous and model-heterogeneous settings.
 The evaluation is conducted under Local Test and Global Test scenarios for our two tasks.

 As shown in Table \ref{tab:tb2}, in model-heterogeneous setting, FedSKD achieves state-of-the-art global average performance for ASD Classification across both test settings, with mean AUC values of 76.66\% (Local Test) and 67.10\% (Global Test), outperforming FedCross$^{\dagger}$, the leading heterogeneous P2P FL baseline, by significant margins of 5.39\% and 3.44\%, respectively.
-Notably, FedSKD also surpasses our lower-bound baseline (Local) by substantial margins of 7.97\% and 6.05\%, demonstrating its robust adaptation to heterogeneous data distributions.
+Notably, FedSKD also surpasses recently proposed MHFL baselines, outperforming pFedAFM by 6.02\% and 4.00\%, FedMRL by 8.38\% and 6.30\%, and AlFeCo by 6.15\% and 6.05\%, in the Local and Global Tests, respectively.
+Furthermore, FedSKD exceeds our lower-bound baseline (Local) by substantial margins of 7.97\% and 6.05\% in terms of the Local and Global Tests, respectively, demonstrating its robust adaptation to heterogeneous data distributions.
 Similar superiority is observed in model-homogeneous settings, where FedSKD exceeds homogeneous FedCross by 5.39\% and 3.44\% while also significantly outperforming all homogeneous baselines.